[Planet Surface]

 [Bridge]

 COMPUTER: Warning.
 Approach vector is too steep.
-Discontinue landing sequence.
+Discontinue landing

-PARIS: Would somebody turn that off, Please?
+PARIS: Would somebody turn that off, please?

 [Engineering]